suramya-shah/introduction-to-microfrontends/test.md

 By effectively managing micro frontends, development teams can ensure smooth collaboration, streamlined development processes, and efficient deployment and maintenance.
 This leads to a more scalable, maintainable, and resilient application architecture.

-## CI/CD  setup of Micro Frontends and Infrastructure Management
+## CI/CD  setup of Micro Frontends and Infrastructure Management- WIP

+The repository setup will be of the following format, we will be using Github, Github Actions, and AWS to achieve the CI/CD configuration
 ```
 - .github/workflows/
   - ci-cd-pipeline.yml